openmultiplayer/web/docs/tutorials/stringmanipulation.md

 How easy is that?! this is both more optimized and easy to read, and provides the same results as the 3 examples done using loop methods above, so how does it exactly work?
-Well, we gave the string initial values, '_A_' and '_B_', which they respectively are _65_ and _66_, the compiler calculates the interval between the two values, which in this case is _1_, and completes filling the empty cells with values based on that interval until it fills up the whole
+Well, we gave the string initial values, `'A'` and `'B'`, which they respectively are _65_ and _66_, the compiler calculates the interval between the two values, which in this case is _1_, and completes filling the empty cells with values based on that interval until it fills up the whole